AppAnalysis-BGSU/ApkDownlodScan/whendownloadstops.md

 Note ( Optional):  During this transition, we may miss 0-30 files from the list.
 Also, there may be 0-30 redundant APK names in the foundList.csv.
 But, this should be fine.
 This can be prevented by strictly matching the sha256, which is hectic thing to do because of 20-50 missing / redundant files.

+In case of any issues, Please email : civabhusal@gmail.com